tsukuba-websci/InnovationNetworks/README.md

 - [Installation](#installation)
 - [Usage](#usage)

-## Installation

-Instructions on how to install and set up the project.

-## Project Structure

-The following is an overview of the project structure:

- - empirical:
- - fitting:
- - full_search:
- - qd: used to find the best fit parameters using a quality-diversity algorithm
- - visualise: used to create plots of the results
- - webapp: used to visualise the networks in the browser
- - lib: contains the innovation simulation model, the network measuring tools and other necessary functions
- - calculate_metrics: used to calculate the networks metrics (clustering coefficient, youth coefficient, etc.) for a given network

 ## Usage

 1. Calculate the network metrics for your social network by running the code in `calculate_metrics`.
 This will create `data/metrics/<dataset>.csv` with the metrics of the empirical network.